From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Introduction

-Using our the diverse and high-quality benchmark, we conduct an empirical study to revisit APR techniques on Java regression errors.
+Using the diverse and high-quality benchmark, we conduct an empirical study to revisit APR techniques on regression errors.
 The evaluation is broadly categorized into two classes: \textit{traditional} and \textit{advanced LLM-based} techniques.
-For \textit{traditional} techniques, we examine pattern-based and search-based tools, including GenProg~\cite{le2011genprog}, Kali~\cite{qi2015analysis}, Cardumen~\cite{martinez2018ultra}, Arja~\cite{yuan2018arja}, jMutRepair~\cite{martinez2016astor}, and TBar~\cite{liu2019tbar}.
+For \textit{traditional} techniques, we examine template-based and search-based tools, including GenProg~\cite{le2011genprog}, Kali~\cite{qi2015analysis}, Cardumen~\cite{martinez2018ultra}, Arja~\cite{yuan2018arja}, jMutRepair~\cite{martinez2016astor}, and TBar~\cite{liu2019tbar}.
 For \textit{advanced} techniques, we focus on LLM-based approaches, further divided into two groups: \textit{fine-tuning-based} and \textit{prompt-based} techniques.
 In the \textit{fine-tuning} category, we evaluate full fine-tuning methods, including CodeGen models with 2B and 6B parameters and Incoder models with 1B and 6B parameters~\cite{xia2023automated}, as well as parameter-efficient fine-tuning methods, such as RepairLLaMA~\cite{silva2023repairllama}.
-For \textit{prompt-based} approaches, we explore two repair strategies, \textit{zero-shot prompting} and \textit{conversational interaction}, using advanced general-purpose LLMs: ChatGPT-3.5-Turbo and ChatGPT-4o.
-Our experiments show that traditional pattern-based and search-based APR tools fail to repair any regression bugs in our dataset.
-In contrast, LLM-based approaches demonstrate promising performance: RepairLLaMA, the top-performing fine-tuning-based technique, and ChatGPT-4o with conversational prompting, the most effective prompt-based method, each successfully repair 9 bugs.
+For \textit{prompt-based} approaches, we explore two repair strategies, \textit{zero-shot prompting} and \textit{conversational interaction}, using advanced general-purpose LLMs: ChatGPT-3.5-Turbo and ChatGPT-4o. \firstrevision{Note that traditional and fine-tuning-based techniques are evaluated on Java regression bugs only, as they are inherently designed for Java and do not support Python.
+To ensure a fair comparison, prompt-based techniques are also evaluated on the Java regression bugs when compared against these approaches.} Our experiments show that traditional pattern-based and search-based APR tools fail to repair any regression bugs in our dataset.
+In contrast, LLM-based approaches demonstrate promising performance: \firstrevision{RepairLLaMA, the top-performing fine-tuning-based technique, successfully repairs 15 bugs, while ChatGPT-4o with conversational prompting, the most effective prompt-based method, successfully repairs 18 bugs on the Java benchmark}.
 It is, however, noted that these LLM-based techniques are not inherently designed to tackle the nature of regression bugs, e.g., taking into account the bug-inducing changes to inform bug repair and thus leaving room for further improvements.